luxfi/mpc/docs/BRIDGE-INTEGRATION.md

 ## Conclusion

-The migration from Rust (KZen) to Go (tss-lib) MPC implementation is achievable with careful planning.
+The migration from Rust (KZen) to Go (threshold) MPC implementation is achievable with careful planning.
 The compatibility layer approach allows for gradual migration with minimal risk to the bridge operations.

 Key success factors:
 1. Maintain API compatibility during transition